rafalzmyslony/hcp-vault/README.md

 I highly recommend you to go on HCP vault server website via web browser <public-ip-address>:8200 (password: root), and see all configuration we created using user data script.
 For more details go to terraform files, and ansible playbooks, where is all configuration.

+## Explanations:
+- EC2 intance needs to have IAM role `vault-role-for-aws-ec2role` attached to instance profile, because HCP Vault is configured to authenticate this specific IAM role (`auth/aws/role/vault-role-for-aws-ec2role`).
+In To-Do web app there is script which uses Boto3 library to assume this role and get credentials to authenticate to HCP Vault.
+- Most of configuration is in Terraform files.